bloominstituteoftechnology/node-db1-project/README.md

   INSERT INTO Orders VALUES( 10445, 108, 4, 2018-07-30, 2)

   - delete all customers that have no orders.
+  DELETE FROM Customers WHERE CustomerID NOT IN (SELECT CustomerID FROM Orders)

 Clicking the `Restore Database` in that page will repopulate the database with the original data and discard all changes you have made.